akihikodaki/dts/test_plans/userspace_ethtool_test_plan.rst

 Prerequisites
 =============

-notice: On FVL, test case "test_dump_driver_info" need a physical link disconnect, this case must do manually at this condition.
+notice: On Intel® Ethernet 700 Series, test case "test_dump_driver_info" need a physical link disconnect, this case must do manually at this condition.

 Assume port 0 and 1 are connected to the traffic generator, to run the test application in linux app environment with 4 lcores, 2 ports::

     ethtool -c f -n 4

-The sample should be validated on Fortville, Niantic and i350 Nics.
+The sample should be validated on Intel® Ethernet 700 Series, 82599 and i350 Nics.

 other requirements: